areu01or00/android-vision-agent/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ## License

-[Your License Here]
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.